Inspiring stories of everyday people who, when stumbling on a problem didn't turn their back, but dedicated their life to solving it. Read more

-Get your name listed in the acknowledgement section of the book website, and receive a free copy of the print version of the book.Estimated delivery:Add £14 to ship outside the UK
+Get your name listed in the acknowledgement section of the book website, and receive a free copy of the print version of the book.Estimated delivery:Ships anywhere in the world

 6 backers Limited (44 left of 50)

-Get your name listed in the acknowledgement section of both the book and the book website, and receive a free signed copy of the print version of the book.Estimated delivery:Add £14 to ship outside the UK
+Get your name listed in the acknowledgement section of both the book and the book website, and receive a free signed copy of the print version of the book.Estimated delivery:Ships anywhere in the world

 0 backers Limited (4 left of 4)